jochumdev/microwire/README.md

     - nats://localhost:4222
 ```

-### Known bugs

-- When you execute an App with "--help" or "--version" it does not exit after that.

 ## Overview

 Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.